heimrichhannot/contao-syndication-type-bundle/README.md

 1. Set `huh_syndication_type.enable_article_syndication` to true
 1. Clear your cache and update the database
 1. You'll find the new syndication config in your article configuration

+### Content element syndication
+You can add syndication as a content Element to every article.

+1. Set `huh_syndication_type.enable_content_syndication` to true
+1. Clear your cache and update the database
+1. You'll find the new syndication type in content element type selection

 ### Reader Bundle